coingaming/moon/docs/proposal.md

 The `Ecto.Schema` provides additional information that can be utilized when generating forms/tables.
 Depending on the field data type, this may include select options for relations, checkboxes for boolean values, radio buttons for enums, etc.

 ## Potential Drawbacks
 The main drawback is a lack of flexibility.
-The generated component may not be as customizable as other standard Moon components due to its inherent complexity and due to Surface.Context usage deprecating.
-Anyway, inside BO Templates, flexibility is not a primary focus.
+The generated component may not be as customizable as other standard Moon components due to its inherent complexity and the deprecation of Surface.Context usage.
+Anyway, flexibility is not a primary focus inside BO Templates.

 Furthermore, these components do not receive automatic updates, which is intentional.
-When updates are delivered with a new moon package version, a new generator run is necessary to implemnt them.
-So, changes will be definetly reviewed by consumer before being comitted.
-Some kind of no-breaking-changes for free.
+When updates are delivered with a new moon package version, a new generator run is necessary to implement them.
+So, changes will definitely be reviewed by the consumer before being committed.
+It's a kind of no-breaking-changes for free.
 However, this process may override or disregard any previous changes.

 ## Example:
 There are a lot of Surface templates and a bit of Elixir code below, nothing else.